Motunau Beach – A Guide to Fishing & Angler Etiquette At Motunau

-Broadbill have been seen off this coast in the past, and there are certainly big mako and blue sharks out there.
+Broadbill has been seen off this coast in the past, and there are certainly big mako and blue sharks out there.

 The great thing about fishing these distant grounds is that you never know what you might catch.
 Nowadays almost all recreational fishing done of these deeper offshore grounds is done with low stretch super lines such as Spectra.
 Monofilament is now almost a thing of the past for deep water fishing.
 With Spectra you can feel bits even at 100 metres whereas with mono the huge amount of stretch at this depth means that you are effectively fishing blind.

-You certainly don’t have to go all the way to the Pegasus Canyon to catch good sized blue cod, trumpeter, and sea perch.
-But it does help if you have GPS marks for the better inshore reefs It pays to carry plenty of terminal tackle when fishing off Motunau as sometimes you can get stuck into stuck into schools of barracoutta.
+You certainly don’t have to go all the way to the Pegasus Canyon to catch good-sized blue cod, trumpeter, and sea perch.
+But it does help if you have GPS marks for the better inshore reefs It pays to carry plenty of terminal tackle when fishing off Motunau as sometimes you can get stuck into schools of barracouta.
 These things can sometimes be a huge nuisance here much as they are further north off Kaikoura.

 Visibility isn’t that good.
 The water generally has a greenish tint to it.
 When the surface chops up – which it does most days – it is difficult for a surfacing diver to see the boat.
-It is equally difficult for boat crew to spot surfacing divers.
-The fast moving current, wind and tidal stream can separate divers and boat very quickly with disastrous consequences.
+It is equally difficult for the boat crew to spot surfacing divers.
+The fast-moving current, wind and tidal stream can separate divers and boat very quickly with disastrous consequences.